w3f/polkadot-wiki/docs/learn-parachains.md

 ### What is "parachain consensus"?

 "Parachain consensus" is special in that it will follow the Polkadot relay chain.
 Parachains cannot use other consensus algorithms that provide their own finality.
 Only sovereign chains (that must bridge to the relay chain via a parachain) can control their own consensus.
-Parachains have control over how blocks are authored and by who.
+Parachains have control over how blocks are authored and by whom.

 ### How will parachain slots be distributed?

 Parachain slots will be acquirable through auction, please see the [parachain slots](learn-auction) article.
-Additionally, some parachain slots will be set aside from run [parathreads](learn-parathreads) - parachains which bid on a per-block basis to be included in the relay chain.
+Additionally, some parachain slots will be set aside to run [parathreads](learn-parathreads) - parachains which bid on a per-block basis to be included in the relay chain.

 ### Parachain Development Kits (PDKs)